PUMA PRINT | FACE TO FACE

 Chile.
 Early morning.

 We had walked for hours.
 The male puma allowed us to get close and photograph him.
 But that didn’t last long.
-Once he left we started to look for foot prints of the mother and the cub.
+Once he left, we started to look for footprints of the mother and the cub.

-The shrubs and the dried grass are no more then three feet tall; tracking the mother and the Cubs footprints lead us to a cluster of dried grass.
+The shrubs and the dried grass are no more than three feet tall; tracking the mother and the Cubs footprints lead us to a cluster of dried grass.
 All of a sudden I felt something staring right at me; my tracker pulled me by my hood and pointed out the puma that was staring right at us through the dried grass; it was only five feet away.

 At first, due to the anxiousness, I could not focus through the dried grass onto her face.
 Then I reminded myself I had a huge camera between her and I and that nothing would go wrong.
 After my nerves settled so did the image.